Morse code network

 Format | Web page |

-Core and overarching concepts | Digital systems |
+Core and overarching concepts | Digital systems, Data representation |

 Australian Curriculum Digital Technologies code(s) |

-Investigate how data is transmitted and secured in wired, wireless and mobile networks, and how the specifications affect performance |
+Investigate how data is transmitted and secured in wired and wireless networks including the internet |

 Technologies & Programming Languages | Electronic programming boards |